Report a data breach

 When you also need to tell the people affected

-This will also be the case if the information contains sensitive (special category) personal data or data on criminal convictions.
+This also applies if the information contains sensitive (special category) data or data on criminal convictions.

 Sensitive personal data could be, for example: